Course - Empirical research methodologies in IT and digitalization - IT3010

 Further on evaluation

 Retake of the course will require new participation/deliverables in all activities.
 Students are required to meet up for some mandatory exercises on predefined days.
 Dates for these days are announced in the beginning of the semester.
-Failure to meet on these days will affect your grade.

 Recommended previous knowledge